mdrichardson/notes/React/Comments-in-JSX.md

 # Leaving HTML Code Comments in JSX

-To leave HTML code comments in JSX, you have to wrap in in brackets first:
+To leave HTML code comments in JSX, you have to wrap it in brackets first:

 ```jsx
 <div>